JonsMendi/casa-srpaulo/README.md

 # Description

-This is a rental house web application build with React.<br>
+This is a holiday house web application build with React.<br>
 (under-construction)

 ## Build